Borwick & Sons

 i.
 On 25 November 1911, Gnosspelius set out from Borwick’s when he made the first successful take-off from Windermere.

 ii.
-Jack Kitchen developed the reversing rudder at Borwick’s, which was patented in 1915.
+Jack Kitchen developed the reversing rudder at Borwick’s, which he patented in 1915.

 iii.
 In 1928, Estelle I and Estelle II were launched from Borwick’s, and 85 miles per hour was attained by Betty Carstairs being the highest speed then reached on the lake.
 Each boat had a single Napier Lion VIIB engine, of the type which powered the 1927 Schneider Trophy-winning Supermarine S.5 seaplane.

 iv.
-In 1930, Sir Henry Segrave superintended the initial tests at Borwick’s of Miss England II, built by Saunders-Roe Ltd, which was the first boat in the world to achieve 100 miles per hour.
-Miss England II was launched from Borwick’s on 5 June and had twin Rolls-Royce R engines, of the type which powered the 1929 Schneider Trophy-winning Supermarine S.6.
+In 1930, Sir Henry Segrave, a former pilot in the Royal Flying Corps, superintended the initial tests at Borwick’s of Miss England II, built by Saunders-Roe Ltd. Miss England II was launched from Borwick’s on 5 June and had twin Rolls-Royce R engines, of the type which powered the 1929 Schneider Trophy-winning Supermarine S.6.
+Tragically, Segrave was killed on 13 June when the boat crashed, having beaten the water speed record.

 They became Borwicks (Windermere), Limited in 1928, sending craft as far afield as America, Belgium, Egypt, India and the Red Sea; described by Isaac’s daughter Elizabeth Clark as being ‘to the Lake District what Cammell Laird’s is to Birkenhead’. – Cumbria magazine, May 1964.

 The premises were demolished upon Borwick’s being taken over by Windermere Aquatic Limited in 1972.